Major update: 31st January 2022

 For example, the big bang would result in hot gas, which could not form stars, galaxies and galaxy clusters without dark matter to help condense the gas.

-Also, testing of the big bang model with type Ia supernova measurements supposedly shows accelerating expansion where dark energy is also needed.
+Also, testing of the big bang model with type Ia [type one-A] supernova measurements supposedly shows accelerating expansion where dark energy is also needed.

 Dark matter is also invoked to explain tiny irregularities in the Cosmic Microwave Background radiation, allegedly the fireball from the big bang.